 As I prepare to enter high school, I have come to appreciate what Montessori has taught me.
 It’s more than just pounding facts and citing statistics.
 It’s about using information to help me create and reach goals.
 It has taught me the skills that I would need to find my way in life.
 Montessori is about giving me the tools and opportunities to be the best “me” I can be.
 Thank you.”

 Written by Alyssa Walker in 2013.
 Alyssa attended Lakeland Montessori Schools for 8 years, from the day the school opened until she started high school.
-She currently attends Harrison School of the Arts in Lakeland:
+Alyssa went on to attend Harrison School of the Arts and graduate with her Bachelor’s Degree:

 “Throughout my years at Lakeland Montessori I have benefited in a lot of different ways.
 I learned practical life skills such as healthy eating habits and caring for our classroom environment I have also learned a lot about social skills, and friendships.